Skip to content

 Introduction to the mysqli_errno() function

-function is a built-in function in PHP that is used to get the error code associated with the most recent MySQLi operation.
-This function is useful when you need to handle errors in your MySQLi code and take appropriate action based on the error code.
+The mysqli_errno() function is a built-in PHP function that returns the numeric error code for the most recent MySQLi operation.
+It is useful when you need to handle errors in your MySQLi code and take appropriate action based on the returned code.

 How to use the mysqli_errno() function